pjanec/dirigent/README.md

 - `Template` - where to load default settings from; the name of a AppTemplate section in the same XML file

 - `KillTree 0|1` - whether to kill not just the single process but also all its child processes

+- `KillSoftly 0|1` - whether to send the close command (as if user pressed the close button) instead of a forceful kill

 - `SeparationInterval <numseconds>` - how much time to wait before starting the next application